semicolonsnet/skim-templates/README.md

 # skim-templates
-Templates for exporting notes in Skim
+Templates for exporting notes in [Skim](https://skim-app.sourceforge.io), a PDF annotation app for macOS.

-Add to ~/Library/Application Support/Skim/Templates
+Add these files to ~/Library/Application Support/Skim/Templates, and create the folder if it does not already exist.